MadGAA-Lab/OSCE-Project-Stage2/docs/system-architecture.md

 - LLM generation failure → Retry with simplified prompt, fallback to template-based response

 Dependencies:
-- Patient Constructor Agent (for initial system prompt)
+- Patient Constructor Agent (for initial full system prompt)
 - LLM backend for dialogue generation
 - A2A SDK (if exposed as separate service)

+**Note**: The patient's personality (MBTI type, background, concerns) is embedded in the system prompt and drives behavior, but is never directly revealed to the Doctor Agent.

 ---